Policy Objectives and Priorities of the Ministry of Labor for 2018

 4. Enhance occupational safety and health standards, and provide comprehensive occupational injury insurance system:

-（6）Strengthen the supervision and inspection of high-risk businesses (operations), and supervise businesses to effectively enforce necessary disaster prevention measures and management practices.
+（4）Strengthen the labor inspection of high-risk businesses (operations), effectively supervise industries to implement necessary measures for disaster prevention and management.

 5. Complete retirement pension system and strengthen protection for worker claims:

 （1）Strengthen legal systems for labor insurance, study and improve additional labor insurance application, and review plans and measures regarding labor insurance payment and labor pension.